 Make sure to eat before you come to the sleep center.
-We do not offer meals, but we do have a vending machine in our break room.
+We do not offer meals, but a vending machine is available on the first floor of the hospital.
 We suggest you bring a snack and /or a caffeine free drink.
 A fridge is here for patient use.